 This study is being carried out in two stages, Stage 1 and Stage 2.
-Stage 1 has compared two frequencies of treatment - pembrolizumab given every 6 weeks (this may be what you would be given as standard treatment) or every 12 weeks.
+Stage 1 (which you are being invited to take part in) will compare two treatment frequencies - pembrolizumab given every 6 weeks (the standard treatment) or every 12 weeks.

 Stage 2 will compare an additional three frequencies, pembrolizumab given every 9 weeks, 15 weeks and 18 weeks.

 You are only able to take part in the study once.
-You are being invited to take part in Stage 2 of the study.
+You are being invited to take part in Stage 1 of the study.